paulycloud/ml_portfolio/01_AutoML/04_tablular/01_bank_term_purchase_deposit/readme.md

-# 0Predict whether a Bank client will purchase a Term deposit (1=no, 2=yes) using AutoML Binary Logistic Regression
+# Predict whether a Bank client will purchase a Term deposit (1=no, 2=yes) using AutoML Binary Logistic Regression

 The goal of the trained model is to predict whether a bank client will buy a term deposit (a type of investment) using features like age, income, and profession.
 This type of model can help banks determine who to focus its marketing resources on.